Fan Fic: Project Tatterdemalion

 - Badass Normal: Sergeant Petrillo, General Yamamoto.
 Also Ikkaku, Yumichika, and Kaien, before becoming shinigami.

 - Badass Unintentional: At first.
-Killing a Hollow with a chair instead of a flamethrower, freezing a Hollow solid, and outrunning bullets were all reflex actions on the part of unwitting shinigami...
+Killing a Hollow with a chair instead of a flamethrower, freezing a Hollow solid, blowing up the entire physics lab, and outrunning bullets were all reflex actions on the part of unwitting shinigami...
 And then they start figuring out the real extent of their new abilities.

-- Like a Badass out of Hell: This could be the Hollows' escape from containment, but also the shinigami's escape from the project compound.
+- Like a Badass out of Hell: This could be the Hollows' escape from containment, but also the shinigami's escape from the project compound, especially since it's built underground and they have to fight their way to the surface.

 - Pop Cultured Badass: With at least four tropers.
 Which of course means...

-- Took a Level in Badass: Referenced by name.
+- Took a Level in Badass: ...this trope is referenced by name.

 - Bald of Awesome: Ikkaku, first as a Strike Trooper and then as a shinigami, even though the latter normally grow extra-sensitive not-hair.
 Except for his magenta tentacles.